caickdias/memory-game/README.md

 ## Built with

 [Expo](https://expo.dev/): Expo is an open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React.
+[React Native](https://reactnative.dev/): React Native is an open-source JavaScript framework, designed for building apps on multiple platforms like iOS, Android, and also web applications, utilizing the very same code base.

 ## License